Bonds Plus Alternatives and Chill?

 Receive up-to-date insights into the world of return stacking theory and practice

-While a stable 5% expected return may sound good to some, since 1999, broad U.S. equities have returned an annualized 7%, so investors with longer horizons looking for a higher growth potential may yet prefer the upside potential of equities versus settling for a potentially lower return in fixed income.
+While a stable 5% expected return may sound appealing, since 1999, broad U.S. equities have returned an annualized 7%.
+Investors with longer horizons seeking higher growth potential may prefer the upside potential of equities over settling for a potentially lower return in fixed income.
+But what if we didn’t have to settle for “just” 5% in fixed income?

-If we examine the performance of various managed futures indices – specifically the SocGen CTA Trend Index, the BarclayHedge BTOP50 Index, and the Credit Suisse Liquid Alternative Beta Managed Futures Index – we find that the annualized excess return for these indices is 4.2%, 4.2%, and 2.5%, respectively.
+If we examine the performance of various managed futures indices, specifically the SocGen CTA Trend Index, the BarclayHedge BTOP50 Index, and the Credit Suisse Liquid Alternative Beta Managed Futures Index, we find that the annualized excess return for these indices is 4.2%, 4.2%, and 2.5%, respectively.
 Further, the average rolling ten-year return for these three indices was 3.1%.

 In Figure 3, we show the expected return and 95% confidence intervals of three portfolios: bonds, managed futures, and a bond portfolio with a 100% overlay to managed futures.
 In green, we also show the realized returns of U.S. equities from 1999 to 2023.